SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of California Davis School of Veterinary Medicine discussed a wide range of topics including difficult client interactions, defending animal research to PETA advocates, favorite movies, and ethical dilemmas in veterinary practice.
-Many responses referenced the Multiple Mini Interview (MMI) format, where questions were tailored to individual experiences and career goals, with some respondents indicating constraints due to nondisclosure agreements.
+Students said most interesting question asked at University of California Davis School of Veterinary Medicine discussed a wide range of topics, including defending animal research, ethical dilemmas in veterinary practice, favorite movies, and handling difficult clients.
+Many responses referenced MMI format, suggesting a nondisclosure agreement may have been in place, while other questions focused on specific experiences, career goals, and ethical scenarios in veterinary medicine.

 What was the most difficult question?

-Students said most difficult question asked at University of California Davis School of Veterinary Medicine discussed a wide range of topics, including ethical dilemmas like justifying pet healthcare costs, using primates in research, and euthanizing animals.
-Some mentioned specific scenarios like handling client requests for euthanasia, while others faced questions on lifelong learning, drug administration, and unfamiliar topics like food animals or stem cells.
+Students said the most difficult questions asked at University of California Davis School of Veterinary Medicine discussed a wide range of topics, including ethical dilemmas such as justifying veterinary care costs, using primates in research, and handling euthanasia requests.
+Additionally, some respondents mentioned questions about lifelong learning, drug administration experience, and dealing with industry values, with hints of an MMI format and possible nondisclosure agreements due to the nature of the questions.

 How long was the interview?